krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 == CHANGELOG ==

 = 2020.04.30        - version 1.1.1 =
+* Tweak             - Updated a couple of strings in Swedish translation.
 * Fix               - Don't run Ecster js scripts on thank you page.
 Could cause a new session request to Ecster.
 * Fix               - Don't try to create order in Woo on backup order creation callback if the callback data contain info regarding a failed payment.